-An alleged father who applies for TANF Cash for himself and the child he claims is his, can receive benefits as presumptively eligible (P4).
-Approve the P4 case for the father and the child(ren) when all of the following factors are
+An alleged father who applies for TANF Cash for himself and the child he claims is his, can receive TANF benefits on an 04 case.
+The case is considered presumptively eligible.
+Approve the 04 case for the father and the child(ren) when all of the following factors are met:

 - the child's mother is absent,

 - the child is living with the alleged father,

 - the parents were never married to each other,

 - paternity has not been adjudicated and the child has no legal father, and